Atfreeman240/react_spa_tart_new/README.md

 HTML, and Javascript.

 # **How to Run**
-Open a command prompt, navigate to the project folder, and use the 'npm start command' to open the website in the browser at http://localhost:3000.
+Open a command prompt, navigate to the project folder, and use the npm start command to open the website in the browser at http://localhost:3000.